log0div0/testo/docs/tutorials/09 - macros/README.md

 ## Macros with declarations

 In Testo-lang it is also possible to use macros with declarations.
-This topic is covered [here](16_macro_with_declarations).
+This topic is covered the [tutorial 16](../16%20-%20macro%20with%20declarations).

 ## `include` directive